dzhan008/sdhacks2016/README.md

 After selecting a topic, you should select a time.
 Use !timerset to set the time in seconds.
 Once you have both a topic and time set, you are able to start the contest by using !startcontest.

+##Getting User Information
+During a contest, users will be passing in links which the bot will store into a hash table.
+This occurs until the end of a contest.
+Mods and the stream themself can access the user information through !getinfo.
+This command will display everyone's submission with a particular ID.
+You can announce the winner by using !announcewinner ID once you find out who the winner is.

 #Commands

 ###Contest